PixelSaver/wackypixels/README.md

 ```

 ### Install Globally
-> [!Warning] I don't recommend this.
+> [!IMPORTANT] I don't recommend this.
 This is an experimental fun, chaotic program, not something you should use on your filesystem.
 If you really want to, just know I warned you.
 ```bash
 cargo install --path .